JaspJaspJasp/RecipeCloud-WAD/README.md

 - Session-based authentication
 - Only logged-in users can:
   - Create recipes
   - Comment on recipes
-  -
-  -
+  - Edit on their own comments
-  -
+  - Rate recipes
-  -
+  - save recipes to favourites
+  - save recipes to shopping list
+  - Reply to discussions in forums

+- All Admins can remove and edit discussions on forums

 - Only recipe owners can:
   - Edit/Delete their recipes